RAPTOR: A Foundation Policy for Quadrotor Control: Results

-As can be seen from the Root Mean Square Error (RMSE) values in the bottom table, the tracking performance is in line with state-of-the-art policies (without trajectory lookahead, like the foundation policy) that are trained for a single quadrotor \cite{eschmann2023learning}.
+The tracking performance is in line with state-of-the-art policies (without trajectory lookahead, like the foundation policy) that are trained for a single quadrotor \cite{eschmann2023learning}.
 The dedicated policy that has been specifically trained for deployment on a Crazyflie in \cite{eschmann2023learning} reaches an RMSE tracking error of $0.17$ m and $0.15$ m (with and without the z-axis) for the identical $5.5$ s figure-eight trajectory.
 The foundation policy resulting from the RAPTOR framework reaches $0.19$ m and $0.19$ m, respectively, on the same platform.
-While the tracking error of the foundation policy is slightly elevated compared to the dedicated policy, through online adaptation, the foundation policy can attain a similar performance on a plethora of other quadrotors as well.
+Although the tracking error of the foundation policy is slightly elevated compared to the dedicated policy, through online adaptation, the foundation policy can attain a similar performance on a plethora of other quadrotors as well.
+Note that our policy still performs better than the two other neural-network-based baselines evaluated in \cite{eschmann2023learning} which attain $0.23$ m / $0.21$ m \cite{gronauer2022using} and $0.25$ m / $0.24$ m \cite{molchanov_sim--multi-real_2019}, respectively.

 From the RMSE difference between including the z-axis and excluding it, we can see that for all real quadrotors, the tracking error is mostly in the x-y plane.
 This shows that the foundation policy successfully adapts to the different thrust-to-weight ratios, battery levels, and other conditions, and adaptively cancels out the z-error.